OUR NOTABLE COMMERCIAL ARBITRATIONS

 Arbitrations can be classified as ad-hoc or institutional (arbitration conducted in accordance with a set of institutional rules selected by parties in advance).
 These rules can be different depending on the various arbitral institutions such as the Singapore International Arbitration Centre (SIAC).

-At RBN Chambers, our commercial arbitration lawyers have represented clients in complex and high-value commercial disputes.
+At RBN Chambers, our commercial arbitration lawyers have represented clients in complex and high-value commercial disputes in Singapore including minority oppression and company law disputes.
 We have represented our clients in arbitrations administered by the Singapore International Arbitration Centre (SIAC), the London Court of International Arbitration (LCIA) and American Arbitration Association (AAA).

 Our Commercial ARBITRATION Lawyers